-The urban forest provides important ecosystem services through stormwater retention, air and water pollution reduction, climate change mitigation, and heat island effect reduction.
+The urban forest provides important ecosystem services through stormwater retention, air and water pollution reduction, climate change mitigation, and reduction of heat island effect (urban areas collect and radiate more heat than nearby rural areas, a difference which trees can help reduce).
 Seattle's urban forest is home to diverse wildlife and provides food, shelter, and nesting opportunities that are essential to supporting this wildlife.
 The presence or absence of trees can define a neighborhood, and studies show that people enjoy trees and are more comfortable in the presence of trees than they are without them in a landscape.

 SDOT is responsible for the management of trees in the right-of-way (street trees), including design, installation, and stewardship of trees and landscapes in the right-of-way and permitting of actions that could impact these trees.
 SDOT maintains over 40,000 street trees and regulates planting and maintenance of another 100,000 street trees.
 Since 2007, SDOT has planted an average of 1,200 trees per year.
 The department must balance canopy cover goals with the need to minimize tree conflicts with surrounding infrastructure and transportation safety requirements.

 A permit is required for any work in a public place including, but not limited to, tree planting, tree removal, and tree pruning of limbs greater than two inches in diameter.